 Fun glitch: sometimes you have to refresh to actually see things once you first log in using the Google link.
 I'll iron it out at some point.

-Building on questions that arose during the development of a project called Letters Across the Pond, this ongoing investigation explores solutions to problems in genealogical entity management, artifact digitization, and data visualization.
+Building on questions that arose during the development of a project called Letters Across the Pond (in which I scanned family letters from Ireland to the US, marked them up and mapped out people and places references in them), this ongoing investigation explores solutions to problems in genealogical entity management, artifact digitization, and data visualization.
 Ranging from how to best store, tag, and mark up images to how to combine disparate family trees by identifying identical people who are referenced in each, the issues of digitizing our heritage are explored from many angles.

 In conjunction with the Genealogical interests described above, solutions are being explored that may facilitate the documentation of life experience in such a way that they can easily be viewed in time and space.
 Connections between people and places at various times during their lives, as well as the interpersonal connections that exist at junctures in time are considered as relevant data schemas are devised.
 Tools such as the Google Maps API and Simile Timeline and Google Timeline are explored as possible solutions to the visualization challenges surrounding the display of this these types of information.

 As part of an effort to develop genealogical tools for documenting lives and relationships between people, places and things through time, I am currently working on a simple Timeline application that will allow users to create events, assign dependencies between these events ("I wouldn't have met Barbara if I hadn't taken that trip to Venice back in 1998"), and then visualize how their lives might be different if they remove certain events, or see how experiences chain together to bring about important events later in life.